gurditsingh/hydeout/_posts/test.md

  - These events are immutable.
 Once they are received into a topic, they cannot be changed.

-**what happens when we enter wrong data:** if a producer happens to send a message that is incorrect or represent a fact that is no longer valid, its only recourse is to send new message with follow up that previous message.
+**what happens when we enter wrong data:**

+if a producer happens to send a message that is incorrect or represent a fact that is no longer valid, its only recourse is to send new message with follow up that previous message.
- It would be the job of the consumer to restore between the messages when it reads them and processes them.
-This style of maintaining data as events is an architectural style known as event sourcing and is becoming widely used as a means to manage independent caches of data in a reliable, flexible, and distributable manner.
+ It would be the job of the consumer to choose between the messages when it reads them and processes them.
+This style of maintaining data as events is an architectural style known as event sourcing to manage independent caches of data in a reliable, flexible, and distributable manner.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMjU3MTQ1NjgsMTE4NTU3NzA3MCwtMj
-A1NDQ4NjY4MSwtNDcwNDUyNjA4LDY1MDg5ODE4LC0yMDg4NzQ2
-NjEyLC0yMDg4NzQ2NjEyLC0xMTcxOTI4NDUsOTMzMzA5Nzg3LD
-EyMTg0NzY1MDksLTE3Mzg0MTQwMywtODgxMDQyNTYxLC0yMDE0
-MzIyODM1LC0zNzMzMjc1NDcsMjM2OTE4NDQ1LC04NTEwODA4NT
-UsLTE5NzU2ODE1MzQsLTIwMzU4MjAzNDYsLTQ1Mzg0NjI2NCwt
-MTgwODMzMTE5NF19
+eyJoaXN0b3J5IjpbODExOTYwNjIwLDExODU1NzcwNzAsLTIwNT
+Q0ODY2ODEsLTQ3MDQ1MjYwOCw2NTA4OTgxOCwtMjA4ODc0NjYx
+MiwtMjA4ODc0NjYxMiwtMTE3MTkyODQ1LDkzMzMwOTc4NywxMj
+E4NDc2NTA5LC0xNzM4NDE0MDMsLTg4MTA0MjU2MSwtMjAxNDMy
+MjgzNSwtMzczMzI3NTQ3LDIzNjkxODQ0NSwtODUxMDgwODU1LC
+0xOTc1NjgxNTM0LC0yMDM1ODIwMzQ2LC00NTM4NDYyNjQsLTE4
+MDgzMzExOTRdfQ==
 -->